740i/Writeups/node/node.md

 <!-- UzKbQ9iCpuYXcA2iJ6ULHq1M3qKIo9UCc9oa8gP39T08j0v1Qw8aAXrTRbi2JYAgdds1m6sYF3J9408UwecJDOaebvQcGDwU4eGwkQ9x4SUN2O9mE5SBhTyhKH2RgXjL03pcVnzw0n6wjf08BpQI1PDsphFyHO4aRkXEFIVObU3qMBuWXmy6qOagQcJu87KLV0CX7SI$
 ```

 So with those tools being a pain we can try using the site map in burp and spider the host.
-At /api/users/latest and we can see 3 accounts on the blog and some hashes.
+At /api/users/latest and we can see the 3 accounts on the blog and some hashes.
 None of these are marked "is_admin".
 ```javascript
 HTTP/1.1 200 OK
 X-Powered-By: Express